Online Publications & Resources

 • Sherlock Center Publication

-A Family's Guide to Inclusion
+A Family Guide to Inclusion

 This guide provides parents and caregivers with common features of inclusive education they should look for when evaluating proposed educational plans for their children.